 Add Flashlight to Quick Settings

-On many phones, the Flashlight icon is in the menu when you swipe down from the top of your screen once.
-If it’s not, then swipe down again to see all the quick-launch icons and press the pen icon beneath them.
+On many phones, the Flashlight icon is in the menu when you swipe down from the top of your screen one time.
+If it’s not, then swipe down again to see all the quick-launch icons, and press the pen icon beneath them.

 From here, you can hold and drag the Flashlight icon to a place in the icons list where it’ll appear among your default notifications.